-The Siberian Husky is an ancient dog breed who goes back thousands of years.
-He was first bred in Siberia, Russia, to be a sled puller to transport goods and people across vast expanses of icy land.
+The Siberian Husky is an ancient dog breed that goes back thousands of years.
+He was first bred in Siberia, Russia, to be a sled puller to transport goods and people across vast expanses of the icy land.
 After a hard day’s work, he was also welcomed into the family home to keep his family company.

 According to the AKC, in 2020, he is the 14th breed on the popularity list in the United States.
 He is popular with active families who can guarantee his high energy levels, and those living in colder climates.
-Like Goldens, they are also a popular parents to several mixed breeds.
+Like Goldens, they are also popular parents to several mixed breeds.

 Their appearance is where the Golden Retriever and the Husky are very different.
 Other than their similar size, they are almost entirely different in their appearance.
 They both fall between 22 and 24 inches tall, with the females generally being smaller than their male counterparts.

 The Goldens are slightly heavier, weighing between 55 and 75 pounds in weight.
 The Siberian Husky is leaner and weighs between 35 and 65 pounds.

 Their coats are both thick to keep them warm and double-layered as a weather-resistant shield.
 The Golden Retriever’s coat is longer and silkier, with feathering fur around his neck, ears, belly, and tail.
 The Husky’s coat is a little fluffier and thicker.